 We may well have evidence-based advice, but how good is the evidence?
 There are grades of evidence and we must consider the reliability of the evidence on which we base decisions.
+This section will also discuss how NICE make their decisions.

 This section will cover the following topics: